-Sebastien is an actor, producer and playwright based on the unceded territories of the the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, where he lives with his wife (and ITSAZOO founder) Chelsea Haberlin and their wonderful daughter.
-He joined ITSAZOO Productions 2006 and is proud to now lead the company that was instrumental in his development as a theatre artist and continues to provide local artists with unique and challenging artistic opportunities in award winning productions.
+Sebastien is a producer, actor and playwright based on the unceded territories of the the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, where he lives with his wife (and ITSAZOO founder) Chelsea Haberlin and their relentlessly awesome daughter.
+Having joined ITSAZOO Productions 2006, Sebastien is proud to now lead the company that was instrumental in his development as a theatre artist and continues to provide local artists with unique and challenging artistic opportunities in award winning productions.

-For ITSAZOO, Sebastien has created numerous productions and site-specific events, including: The Pipeline Project (co-created with Savage Society); Hidden (w/ UBC Botanical Gardens); The Competition is Fierce (Jessie nomination Outstanding Script); Chairs: A Parable; Death of a Clown; Robin Hood, The Road To Canterbury, Grimm Tales, Casualties of Progress; the Bridge Mix series (co-created with Enlightenment Theatre); and the 10×10 series (co-created with Cameron Anderson).
+For ITSAZOO, Sebastien has created numerous immersive productions and site-specific events, including: The Pipeline Project (co-created with Savage Society); Hidden (w/ UBC Botanical Gardens); The Competition is Fierce (Jessie nomination Outstanding Script); Chairs: A Parable; Death of a Clown; Robin Hood; The Road To Canterbury; Grimm Tales; the Bridge Mix series (co-created with Enlightenment Theatre); and the 10×10 series (co-created with Cameron Anderson).
 Playwriting awards include: the Bottle Tree National Playwriting Competition; Theatre BC National Playwriting Competition; Monday Magazine ‘M’ Award.
 Sebastien holds a BFA from the Phoenix Theatre, University of Victoria.

 Artistic Associate & Founder